junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 on the Tardis console: buttons, handles, sliders, keyboards, displays, trumpet, glass floor, power cables, electrical lines; all sorts of toys. not really keyboards, old-style typewriter.
 Dean can't help touching them, Doctor: "Don't touch anything" Dean looks disappointed, taking his hand back.
 But Cas sees he still tries to press on the button closest to him, it blinks blue a few times, but does nothing else.
 Dean looks like a happy kid with a new toy.

+about flying Tardis: River: "Use the stabilizer" Doctor: "There is no stabilizer."
+River: "It's the blue thing, what do you think it does?"
+Doctor: "I don't know, it's just blue." he tries, it stabilize: "Now it's just boring.
+It's blue boring-er."

 ## Chap 5 Julius Grayle

 > (Dean POV)(Act 2 plot point 1)